mihaigalos/mkdocs-breadcrumbs-plugin/README.md

   - mkdocs-breadcrumbs-plugin:
       log_level: "DEBUG"  # "DEBUG", "INFO", "WARNING", "ERROR", "CRITICAL"
       delimiter: " / "  # separator between sections
+      tooltip_message: 'This is a directory - no page available.'  # Custom tooltip message
 ```

 > [!IMPORTANT]
 > This plugin will recursively scan folders for the first markdown document.
 > If a subpath contains no markdown, it will not contain a hyperlink in the generated breadcrumb.
+A tooltip will be displayed upon hover.